-This guide takes a look at the Latitude Infinity card, a card that offers rewards points to cardholders for their everyday spend, which can be redeemed for a variety of physical rewards, rather than frequent flyer points.
+This guide takes a look at the Latitude Infinity Rewards Visa, a card that offers rewards points to cardholders for their everyday spend, which can be redeemed for a variety of physical rewards, rather than frequent flyer points.

 Who is this card suited for?

-The Latitude Infinity Rewards card is offered by Latitiude Financial, who also offer the 28 Degrees Platinum Mastercard.
+The Latitude Infinity Rewards Visa is offered by Latitiude Financial, who also offer the 28 Degrees Platinum Mastercard.

 Being a rewards-only card, it is best suited to those who are looking to redeem reward points for products, experiences or gift cards rather than flights.
 Those looking for flights are best served by using a dedicated frequent flyer credit card.

-Digging into the details of the Latitude Infinity Rewards Card
+Digging into the details of the Latitude Infinity Rewards Visa

 |Loyalty Program||Infinity Rewards|